clstephenson/lambda-weather-alert/README.md

 3. Use Travis CI to automatically build and deploy to AWS when changes are pushed to my GitHub repo.

 ## Description
 This little application is deployed to an AWS Lambda function.
-It runs each morning and reaches out to the weather.gov public API to get today's high temperature and tonights low.
+It runs each morning and reaches out to the weather.gov public API to get the forecast for today and tonight.
 It then publishes a message to a specific topic on AWS SNS.
 That topic is configured to send a text message to subscribers (i.e. me).

 ![System Architecture Diagram](https://clstephenson.s3-us-west-2.amazonaws.com/apps/lambda-weather-alert/lamda-weather-alert-diagram.png "System Architecture Diagram")